thouartmammal/Telocom-Customer-Churn-Modeling/README.md

 ## Purpose of Project:
 Churn is the moment a customer ends their relationship with a company, and it is a _costly_ hit to the business.
 Because churn drains revenue and growth potential, predicting which customers are at risk of leaving is crucial.
 By identifying these at-risk customers early, companies can take proactive steps to retain them and safeguard their future success.

+On a personal level, after taking my Marketing course as part of my Finance degree, I have been very interested in how we could quantify the very volatile and unpredictable world of human emotions that make up Marketing.
+This interested had motivated me to take on this project and continuously improve this project.

 ## Essential Components & Overall Structure of the Repository:
 📦 Project Root